Illustrative sketch of proposals for Old River Lane

 Our vision is to create a place that better reflects the unique historic character of the town centre and further bolster its offer to the community delivering:

-• New homes including affordable homes
+• Around 173 new homes including affordable homes

 • A new public square which could host local markets and events